Sincere Response to Inquiries and Reflection in Company Activities

 - To make it easier to hold, the bottle was redesigned from a round shape to an angled shape that narrows in the middle.

-- A QR code was added to the label so that users can access more detailed information about the product.
+- A QR code was added to the label so that people can access more detailed information about the product.

-- To make the cap easier to open, its grooves were made finer, and the opening direction is indicated on the top.
+- To make the cap easier to open, the grooves were made finer, and directions for how to open are indicated on the top.